FadyMohareb/cramer/README.md

 ## Tracks

-Currently, Genoverse 2.0 has sixteen different tracks available that can be divided into three groups: **Standard** tracks, **Ensembl** tracks, and **File** tracks.
+Currently, CRAMER has sixteen different tracks available that can be divided into three groups: **Standard** tracks, **Ensembl** tracks, and **File** tracks.